-Adequacy Target is the denominator of each district's percentage of adequacy calculation.
-The Adequacy Target is the minimum cost to educate students within the district based on the cost factors outlined in the Evidence-Based Funding (EBF) formula.
-Please refer to ISBE's resource materials for the methodology and the list of cost factors used to determine a district's Adequacy Target.
+Adequacy Target is the denominator or lower half of the ratio that is each district's Percent of Adequacy.
+The Adequacy Target is the calculated cost to educate students within the district based on the cost factors outlined in EBF.
+Please refer to ISBE's resource materials for the list of cost factors and the steps EBF requires to determine a district's Adequacy Target.
 Each district's Adequacy Target is calculated by ISBE and updated annually.